 - Other third parties who help us to run a business, such as marketing agencies

-Some of those third party recipients may be based outside the European Economic Area — for further information including on how we safeguard your personal data when this occurs, see ‘Transfer of your information out of the EEA’.
+Some of those third-party recipients may be based outside the UK— for further information including on how we safeguard your personal data when this occurs, see ‘Transfer of your information out of the UK’.

 We will share personal information with law enforcement or other authorities if required by applicable law.